Psychotherapist MSc, PG Dip, FPC, BPC

 Training, qualifications & experience

 I am a fully qualified Psychodynamic Psychotherapist with experience of working in the NHS and charity sector as well as private practice.
 I gained an MSc In Psychodynamics from the University of London in 2006 followed by a further 4-year, rigorous postgraduate clinical training at WPF Therapy – one of the UK’s leading psychotherapy training centres.
 I am a member of the British Psychoanalytic Council (BPC) and the Foundation for Psychotherapy and Counselling (FPC) and am bound by their code of ethics.

 I am trained to offer open-ended, long-term psychodynamic psychotherapy, as well as time-limited, short-term counselling, typically between 12 and 16 sessions.
 I draw upon psychoanalytic and psychodynamic approaches.
 I offer a secure and confidential environment in which to explore your difficulties and establish a treatment plan that will be specific to your needs.

 I have experience in treating a range of psychological and emotional disorders including anxiety, depression, low self-esteem, loss and bereavement and relationship problems.
-In my NHS role I specialise in working with adult survivors of child sexual abuse.
+In my NHS role I specialised in working with adult survivors of child sexual abuse.